CSYE6225CloudComputing2025Spring/webapp/README.md

 # 🛠️ File Management Rest API CI/CD & Packer AMI Build

 This repository handles **REST API**,**CI/CD pipeline**, **Packer AMI builds**, and **EC2 deployment automation** for the CSYE6225 web application.
-It works in conjunction with the [CSYE6225CloudComputing2025Spring/tf-aws-infra](https://github.com/CSYE6225CloudComputing2025Spring/tf-aws-infra) repository (contains Terraform infrastructure code).
+It works collabratively with the [CSYE6225CloudComputing2025Spring/tf-aws-infra](https://github.com/CSYE6225CloudComputing2025Spring/tf-aws-infra) repository (contains Terraform infrastructure code).
 You should apply the terraform code in that repo first and then commit in this repo to trigger the CI/CD and Packer AMI Build.

 ---